anees028/jwt_practice/README.md

 1.1 Store the cookies here in the local storage.
 1.2 Install the cookies parser inorder to manage the cookies automatically.   (npm install cookie-parser)

+5.
+## JWT Implementation -> 5th Branch

+In this branch here we are the following steps.
+ 1. Create the **Age of token** for storing in local storage and cookie. *(authController.js)*
+ 2. Create the **SECRET_KEY** in the .env file for further usage. *(.env)*
+ 3. Create method that takes the ID as reponse from db to generate & return the jwt.  *(authController.js)*.

+6.
+## Error Handling for Views -> 6th Branch

+In this branch here we are setting up the validation of form as it doesn't allowed to pass the wrong data to db.
+All these validation is done in the 1 file **views/sign_up.ejs**.
+Also the css is applied to show visible errors while rendering. *(public/styles.css)*

+7.
+## Logging User by comparing jwt stored in db